Mesmaroth/discord-HathorBot/README.md

 # Discord Hathor Bot
 User-friendly and easy to use music bot for your discord server.
-This project is a SLOW Work In Progress.
 Library: [Discord.js](https://discord.js.org)

 ## Installation: